simone-viozzi/Mask-RCNN-training-with-docker-containers-on-Sagemaker/README.md

   </tr>
 </table>

 Below are shown the tesnorboard screenshots of our metrics using 3 set of hyperparametrs, that give us pretty good results with this dataset.
+You can see 3 tables with hyperparameters passed to the Sagemaker docker container, each set of hyperparameters is associated at one chart color.

 <table style="width:100%" border="2" bordercolor = "#fffff">
   <tr>